 Free vs Pro

-What ships in the free tier, what Pro unlocks, why mosh and image paste are the usual reasons people upgrade, and how App Store billing, restores, and Apple ID binding work.
+What ships in the free tier, what Pro unlocks, why mosh and image paste are the usual reasons people upgrade, and how billing, restores, and license sharing work.

 Moshi has a free tier that's a complete terminal — SSH, agent monitoring, push notifications, biometric key protection, dictation, and the inbox all work out of the box.
-Pro unlocks the things that turn Moshi into a daily driver instead of an occasional tool: more saved hosts, mosh, tmux/multiplexer pairing, image paste, custom themes and fonts, and a much larger cloud dictation quota.
+Pro unlocks the things that turn Moshi into a daily driver instead of an occasional tool: more saved hosts, mosh, tmux/multiplexer pairing, image paste, the diff viewer and browser preview, custom themes and fonts, and a much larger cloud dictation quota.

 This page covers what's in each tier, why most heavy users end up on Pro, and how billing works on the App Store and Google Play.